 - Outdoor Theatre productions are usually attended by around 150-200 people (184 in 2017).
-The ones based on David Walliams novels have been particularly popular with a high proportion of advance sales. - The AM Festival was attended by 650 people in 2017 (An increase from 500 in 2016). - Our public re-enactment events attract around 350 people per day. - The Food Festival at the Castle is attended by around 1500 people each day (Saturday and Sunday).
-This year 890 of those came into the Museum itself. - Stargazing evenings have consistently sold out with 50 places on offer, however we are currently limited by the space we have inside in case of wet weather. - Art History and Astronomy courses around 20 people attend 10 week courses.
+The ones based on David Walliams novels have been particularly popular with a high proportion of advance sales.
+In 2018, 324 people attended the Midnight Gang. - The AM Festival was attended by 650 people in 2017 (An increase from 500 in 2016).
+In 2018 2000 people attended. - Our public re-enactment events attract around 350 people per day. - The Food Festival at the Castle is attended by around 2000 people each day (Saturday and Sunday).
+In 2017, 890 of those came into the Museum itself. - Stargazing evenings have consistently sold out with 50 places on offer, however we are currently limited by the space we have inside in case of wet weather. - Art History and Astronomy courses around 20 people attend 10 week courses.
 As above we are limited by the space we have inside the museum.